Abibubble/ms4-lead-shot-hazard/README.md

   * Webhooks form a notification system for every secure action on your site (most notably, payment intents).
   * Webhooks return an event object, containing all the relevant information about the action, including the type of action, and the data associated with it.
   * If the user leaves the page before the order is complete but the payment goes through, the billing details and shipping address will be sent with the payment and can be accessed via the webhooks.
+* Login validation
+  * The `@login_required` decorator has been used to ensure that the restricted pages are secure.
+  * If a logged-out user tries to access a restricted page, they will be redirected to the login page.

 [Back to the top](#lead-shot-hazard)